There’s a battle raging in my belly, but what is the fight really for? I expect few in the battle know.

 I can’t take any more of Clinton-Lewinski stuff; turn it off!

-Each morning on our drive over the mountain, we’d listen to NPR, and depending on whether we got out of the house early or later, we’d take in the news before or after our favorite part of our drive: The Writer’s Almanac, both for it’s opening music (that still makes my heart quicken) and Garrison Keillor’s voice (who we took the boys to see last summer); and in between the news and the almanac, we’d talk about trucks (if we saw one), especially backhoes and front loaders and excavators (but actually only one of us was interested in those; something I finally confessed to Lloyd, a year later, in the library, because I just couldn’t read another book about them.
+Each morning on our drive over the mountain, Lloyd and I would listen to NPR, and depending on whether we got out of the house early or late, we’d take in the news before (or after) our favorite part of the morning: The Writer’s Almanac with Garrison Keillor (who I finally took the boys to see last summer); and in between the news and the almanac, we’d talk about trucks (if we saw one), especially backhoes and front loaders and excavators (even though one of us was secretly had no curiosity in trucks; something I finally confessed to Lloyd, a year later, in the library, because I just couldn’t read another book about them.
 He was 5.)

 “I do,” he insisted.
-“I’m really looking forward to it,” and then he launched into all the things we might do, especially if we came on Tuesday after his morning class and stayed over until Wednesday before his evening class.
+“I’m really looking forward to it,” and then he launched into all the things we might do, especially if we came on Tuesday after his EMT class and stayed over until Wednesday before his Auto Mechanics class.

-This request took me by surprise, and I wasn’t eager for either the effort or the cost of another overnight as I’d already been away four times this past month, but sensing his desire for a longer connection, I suggested: “Will you stay with us if I book a hotel,” and when he balked, I later messaged him: “I’ve booked a place on the side of town near all the shopping centers,” knowing that it would be hard for him to resist such a lure as his adolescent mecca–TJ Maxx–which he insisted on finding during our stay in Acadia National Park, and every other trip we ever made out of our mountain town throughout his high school years, including our week touring Acadia National Park.
+I hadn’t planned on an overnight, and wasn’t eager for the effort or the cost as I’d already been away four times in the past month, but sensing the opening, I made a suggestion: “If I booked a hotel room, would you stay with us,” and when he balked, I later messaged him: “I’ve booked a place on the side of town near TJ Maxx,” knowing that it would be hard for him to resist such a lure as his adolescent mecca–which he insisted on locating on every trip out of our mountain town throughout his high school years, including our week touring Acadia National Park.

-Feeding my child or filling his refrigerator is the second best maternal pleasure after skin to skin contact.
-Last year when he was living and working on a horse farm in Spain, he gave me a gift I’ll never forget.
-We were Skyping, and the first thing I noticed on the screen beyond the contrast of our wintry New England dwelling and his equatorial one (his bright lemony light and the sound of birds) was the richer hue of his skin (naturally olive at birth) and his lips.
-Swollen.
-Wrinkled.
-Cracked.
+Feeding an adult child or filling his refrigerator is one of remaining maternal pleasures.
+Last year when Lloyd was living and working on a horse farm in Spain, he gave me a gift I’ll never forget.
+We were Skyping and the first thing that I noticed, beyond the contrast of our wintry New England dwelling and his equatorial one–the bright lemony light and the sound of birds–was the richer hue of his skin (naturally olive at birth) and his lips… swollen. wrinkled. cracked.

-“Are you drinking enough water,” I asked, with the desperation of a nursing mother separated from her babe.
+“Are you drinking enough water,” I said, with the desperation of a nursing mother separated from her babe.

 “I am,” he said, though I didn’t believe him.

-And just then, right in front of me, he lifted a glass to his lips and swallowed.
+And just then, right in front of me, he lifted a glass of water to his lips and swallowed.